bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 ..
 TIP::

-    If the machine where workflow provenance is generated has internet connectivity, by only providing the ``name`` or the ``orcid``, the generation script will search online for the rest of details of that Author (including details on its institution and e-mail if available).
-The information not found online can be manually added.
+    If the machine where workflow provenance is generated has internet connectivity, the generation script will search online for the rest of details of an Author (including details on its institution and e-mail, if available) by only providing the ``name`` or the ``orcid`` of the Author.
+The information not found online (either because the machine does not have connectivity, or because it is not available) can be manually added.
 An example follows.

 .. code-block:: yaml